curtispuetz/pypp-docs/docs/stl/math.md

 # Math

-Like Pythons math standard library.
+Like Python's math standard library.
 Limited at the moment.

 ## Usage